maciejskorski/cookiecutter-java-gradle/README.md

-# cookiecutter-java-gradle
+# Cookiecutter for Java+Gradle

-A cookiecutter template for modern java gradle build
+A cookiecutter template for modern java gradle build.